 - 6. Restart the LMS server so that it will use the new settings. - 7.
 Go to <LMS URI>/admin/third_party_auth/oauth2providerconfig/.
 For example, on devstack, go to http://localhost:8000/admin/third_party_auth/oauth2providerconfig/. - 8.
 Select Add Provider Configuration (OAuth). - 9.
 Make sure that Enabled is selected. - 10.
 Make sure that Visible is selected. - 11.
 For Icon Class, select one of the following options. - Use a generic icon by entering fa-sign-in. - Use a relevant Font Awesome icon. - Upload an SVG icon using the Icon Image field. - 12.
 For Name, enter the name of the provider. - 13.
+For Site, choose the site which you want to apply the provider config to, if there are multiple site configurations. - 14.
 For Backend Name, select the backend name from the list.
-(If it does not appear in the list, either the ENABLE_THIRD_PARTY_AUTH setting or the THIRD_PARTY_AUTH_BACKENDS setting is not configured correctly.) - 14.
-For Client ID, enter the client ID that you noted earlier. - 15.
+(If it does not appear in the list, either the ENABLE_THIRD_PARTY_AUTH setting or the THIRD_PARTY_AUTH_BACKENDS setting is not configured correctly.) - 15.
+For Client ID, enter the client ID that you noted earlier. - 16.
 Leave Client Secret blank.
-Open edX sets the secret through lms.yml, which is more secure. - 16.
+Open edX sets the secret through lms.yml, which is more secure. - 17.
 Select Save.